Gradient-Based Quantification of Epistemic Uncertainty for Deep Object Detectors: Computational complexity

 In \cref{tab: flop and eval counts} we have listed upper bounds on the number of FLOP and elementary function evaluations performed for the computation of \(D \L^j\) for the investigated loss functions.
 The numbers were obtained from the explicit partial derivatives computed in \cref{app: loss functions}.
-In principle, those formulas allow for every possible choice of \(b \in [N_{\out}]\) which is why all counts are proportional to it.
-Practically, however, at most the \(|\mu^j|\) candidate boxes are relevant which need to be identified additionally as foreground or background for \(\hat{y}^j\) in a separate step involving an \(\iou\) computation between \(\hat{y}^j\) and the respective anchor.
+In principle, those formulas allow for every possible choice of \(b \in[N_{\out}]\) which is why all counts are proportional to it.
+Practically, however, at most the \(|\mu^j|\) candidate boxes are relevant which need to be identified additionally as foreground or background for \(\widetilde{y}^j\) in a separate step involving an \(\iou\) computation between \(\widetilde{y}^j\) and the respective anchor.
 The total count of candidate boxes in practice is on average not larger than \(\sim 30\).
 When evaluating the formulas from \cref{app: loss functions} note, that there is only one ground truth box per gradient and we assume here, that one full forward pass has already been performed such that the majority of the appearing evaluations of elementary functions (sigmoids, exponentials, etc.) have been computed beforehand.
 This is not the case for the RetinaNet classification loss \eqref{eq: derivative retinanet classification}.
-In \cref{tab: flop and eval counts} we also list the additional post-processing cost for the output transformations (see \cref{app: loss functions}, \cref{eq: transformation yolov3,eq: transformation faster rcnn}) required in the MC dropout samples (\enquote{MC PP}).
+In \cref{tab: flop and eval counts} we also list the additional post-processing cost for the output transformations (see \cref{app: loss functions}, \cref{eq: transformation yolov3,eq: transformation faster rcnn}) required for sampling-based uncertainty quantification like MC dropout or deep ensemble samples (\enquote{sampling pp}).
 The latter are also proportional to \(N_{\out}\), but also to the number \(N_\mathrm{samp}\) of samples.

-\paragraph{Proof of \cref{thm: complexity}} Before we begin the proof, we first re-state the claims of \cref{thm: complexity}.
+\paragraph{Proof of \cref{thm: complexity}.} Before we begin the proof, we first re-state the claims of \cref{thm: complexity}.